Interpretation

 Global Explanations

-Shapley value approximations are used to estimate the overall importance of each feature to the classification.
-They are approximated using Monte Carlo resampling of the model support vectors and are the mean of the marginal contributions of each feature.
-The size of the absolute value is a measure of the overall importance of that feature, and the signedness of the impact value indicates the directionality of the relationship to the prediction.
+To estimate the overall importance of each feature to the prediction, Global Explanations are approximated using Monte Carlo resampling of support vectors.
+Global Explanations are the mean of the marginal contributions of each feature.
+The size of the absolute value is a measure of the overall importance of that feature, and the sign of the value indicates the directionality of the influence on the prediction.

 Local Explanations